angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 aim for a swift kill.
 If you have tools like Cavern of Souls or Pyroblast in the main deck, then these can be taken out as often they will not interact with what the opponent could bring in.
-You can also trim a land, often a basic Island, and potentially 1 or more copies of Predict (unless Predict is your only pile draw card).
+You can also trim a land, often a basic Island, and potentially one or more copies of Predict (unless Predict is your only pile draw card).
 Your mana base will not be pressured so you can aggressively fix by fetching dual lands and not need to worry about not being able to achieve {U}{U}
 for Ideas Unbound (if you run it).
 If the opposing deck includes a lot of hand